 Description: The KM Religious School vision is to expand the mind and open the soul, endowing each child with a passion for lifel ...read moreThe KM Religious School vision is to expand the mind and open the soul, endowing each child with a passion for lifelong learning, and a fundamental appreciation of what it means to be Jewish in today’s world, affording students the opportunity to study God, Torah, Israel, Mitzvot, Jewish holidays, culture and history.
 The process of being a lifelong learner is essential for the survival of the Jewish people.
-Our KM Religious School is committed to its students and families to develop the love of Jewish learning not only as a student, but also as a Jewish adult.
-It will address the ideas of family education and bridging the gap between school, home, and society by providing immeasurable commitment to family education and lifelong learning.
+Our KM Religious School is committed to its students and families to develop the love of Jewish learning not only as a student but also as a Jewish adult.
+It will address the ideas of family education and bridging the gap between school, home, and society by providing an immeasurable commitment to family education and lifelong learning.
 Our school is fully accredited by BJE.

 Contact Person: Sharone Weizman;

 Phone: (310) 829-0566;

 Address: 1715 21st Street, Santa Monica, CA 90404;

 Description: Tefillah, Parashat Hashuva, Hebrew Reading & Middot for kids in K-5th; Bar or Bat Mitzvah Club for boys and girl ...read moreTefillah, Parashat Hashuva, Hebrew Reading & Middot for kids in K-5th; Bar or Bat Mitzvah Club for boys and girls in 6th-8th; Open to Jewish students regardless of where they attend school; free, aside from a small book fee!
 Monthly family events also available!